patcoll/dotfiles-vim/home/.vim/README.md

     ./install

-which will install Vundle, then install all plugins configured in `vimrc`.
+which will install the plugin manager, then install all plugins configured in `vimrc`.

 thats it.